 Maternal stress can cause adverse health outcomes for mammalian offspring later in life, affecting offspring metabolism, cardiovascular system and immunity (22,56).
-Examples for the latter include the high prevalence and severity of childhood infections and atopic diseases following antenatal stress exposure (43,12,23,26,50,72). stress can activate the hypothalamic-pituitary-adrenal axis (18) and subsequently result in elevated levels of circulating glucocorticoids at early and mid-pregnancy in both, humans and rodents (2,38,37,45,29,4). n utero exposure to exogenous glucocorticoids is associated with increased risk for cardiovascular, metabolic and atopic diseases in later life (4,53,17).
-As fetal programming of diseases mirrors some effects of antenatal stress, it is generally ac that antenatal glucocorticoid exposure mediates the effects of maternal stress (20,55,53,66,69).
+Examples for the latter include the high prevalence and severity of childhood infections and atopic diseases following antenatal stress exposure (43,12,23,26,50,72).
+To date, the exact mechanisms leading to poor health of the offspring are still unknown.
+It is well characterized that stress challenges can activate the maternal hypothalamic-pituitary-adrenal axis (18) and subsequently result in elevated levels of circulating glucocorticoids at early and mid-pregnancy in both, humans and rodents (2,38,37,45,29,4).
+In animal models in utero exposure to exogenous glucocorticoids is associated with increased risk for cardiovascular, metabolic and atopic diseases in later life (4,53,17).
+As glucocorticoid-induced fetal programming of diseases mirrors some effects of antenatal stress, it is generally accepted that antenatal glucocorticoid exposure mediates the effects of maternal stress (20,55,53,66,69).
 However, published evidence showing increased fetal glucocorticoid levels upon maternal stress is remarkably sparse, as this could be demonstrated only rarely in exhaustive kinetic analyses (37) whilst other studies failed to detect such differences (35).
-Besides glucocorticoids, other mechanisms could be at play during stress challenges, as pregnancy comprises a period of neuroendocrine hyporesponsiveness (18), and altered immune and placenta adaptations to stress challenges may also impact fetal development (8,57).
+Besides glucocorticoids, other mechanisms could also be at play during stress challenges, as pregnancy comprises a period of neuroendocrine hyporesponsiveness (18), and altered immune and placenta adaptations to stress challenges may also impact fetal development (8,57).
 Consequently, the investigation of the plasticity and dimensions of maternal and fetal dynamic responses to endogenous glucocorticoids elicited by antenatal stress challenges is critically required.

 Importantly, during most of pregnancy the fetus is physiologically protected from maternal glucocorticoids, which results in a deep gradient between maternal and fetal levels of circulating corticosterone (13,38,37).
 At least three mechanisms have been identified to account for this protection: i) glucocorticoid binding to plasma proteins in the maternal circulation, ii) placental glucocorticoids transport and iii) metabolism of glucocorticoids.
+Although these mechanisms are not novel, their plasticity in response to maternal stress is surprisingly not well characterized.
 Corticosteroid-binding globulin (CBG), which transports the majority of plasma glucocorticoids, limits the amounts of free, biologically active glucocorticoids available to tissues and able to cross the placenta (31).
-Although CBG levels increase throughout pregnancy (41), ).
-Moreover, ATP binding cassette (ABC) transporters, which mediate the efflux of intracellular glucocorticoids, 48They can actively transport glucocorticoids towards maternal circulation (29,48), and one of their family members, Abcb1a, was increased in mice in response to stress (49), Finally, the metabolism of glucocorticoids is regulated by two enzymes, 11β-hydroxysteroid dehydrogenase type 1 (11β-HSD1) and type 2 (11β-HSD2), both of which are expressed in placenta.
+Although CBG levels increase throughout pregnancy (41), the effects of stress on CBG levels during mouse and human pregnancy remain largely unexplored (30).
+Moreover, ATP binding cassette (ABC) transmembrane transporters, which mediate the efflux of intracellular glucocorticoids, are expressed at the mouse and human placenta (29,48).
+They can actively transport glucocorticoids towards maternal circulation (29,48), and one of their family members, Abcb1a, was increased in mice in response to stress (49), although their relevance in human pregnancies remains largely unexplored.
+Finally, the metabolism of glucocorticoids is regulated by two enzymes, 11β-hydroxysteroid dehydrogenase type 1 (11β-HSD1) and type 2 (11β-HSD2), both of which are expressed in placenta.
 It is generally acknowledged that, by converting active glucocorticoids into inactive glucocorticoids, placental 11β-HSD2 limits the amount of glucocorticoids transferred to the fetus (6,10,40,54).
-Placental 11β-HSDs function can be modulated in response to glucocorticoids administration (,47) or stress () during mouse and human pregnancy ().
-15,36,47.
+Placental 11β-HSDs function can be modulated in response to glucocorticoids administration (14,16,47) or stress (8) during mouse and human pregnancy (7,36).
+Of note, these and other interventions elicited marked sexual dimorphic placental responses, not only in Hsd11b2 expression, but also in other genes involved in glucocorticoid sensitivity and responses (15,36,47).